Decentralized Caching under Nonuniform File Popularity and Size: Memory-Rate Tradeoff Characterization: Decentralized Cache Placement Optimization

 \begin{Remark} Our proposed PF-SA cache placement takes into account the file nonuniformity in both popularity and size to exploit the benefits of both PF and SF strategies for the cache placement design.
 This feature enables us to further exploit the caching gain in the scenario of nonuniform file popularity and sizes.
 Note that between file popularity and size, the PF-SA cache placement strategy puts a higher priority on file popularity as it is used to determine whether a file will be cached or not.
 Only among popular files, a larger file will be given more cache allocation.
 In the simulation, we will compare our PF-SA cache placement strategy with both the PF and SF strategies using two file groups.
 Note that for the SF strategy with two file groups, files are indexed in the decreasing order of their sizes; then, the $N_1$ largest files are placed into the first file group $\Nc_1$, and the rest files are in the second file group $\Nc_2$.
-The simulation results show that the PF-SA cache placement always leads to the lowest average rate. \end{Remark}
+The simulation results show that the PF-SA cache placement always leads to the lowest average rate.
+Furthermore, its achieved average rate is very close to the lower bound developed in Section~\ref{sec:lb}, indicating that the PF-SA cache placement is near-optimal for the D-MCCS. \end{Remark}